Challenge–response spam filtering: Challenges sent to forged email addresses

 Spammers can use a fake, non-existent address as sender address (in the From: field) in the e-mail header, but can also use a forged, existing sender address (a valid, but an arbitrary person's address without this person's consent).
 The latter would become increasingly common if e.g. callback verification would become more popular to detect spam.
 C/R systems challenging a message with a forged sender address would send their challenge as a new message to the person whose address was forged.
 This would create e-mail backscatter, which would effectively shift the burden from the person who would have received the spam to the person whose address was forged and which may be treated the same as any other Unsolicited Bulk Email (UBE) by the receiving system, possibly leading to blacklisting of the mail server or even listing on a DNSBL.
 In addition, if the forged sender decided to validate the challenge, the C/R user would receive the spam anyway and the forged sender address would be whitelisted.

 Though definitely an undesirable side-effect, this issue would be non-existent if people, whose email address was used as a forged address in spam, happen to run a C/R system themselves.
 In this case, one of the C/R users must implement some form of return address signing (such as Bounce Address Tag Validation) to ensure that the challenge goes through.
 Also, if systems like SPF and DKIM became common, forged sender addresses would be recognized by these systems before reaching a C/R system.

 In some cases, C/R systems can be tricked into becoming spam relays.
 To be useful, some part of the message under challenge is generally included in the challenge message.
-A spammer, knowing that he's sending to a C/R using system, could design his message so that his "spam payload" is in the part of the message that the challenge message includes.
+A spammer, knowing that they're sending to a C/R using system, could design their message so that their "spam payload" is in the part of the message that the challenge message includes.
 In this case, the forged sender is the actual recipient of the spam, and the C/R system unwittingly is the relay.